-Coordinate review of agencies and projects under SB 580, Government Code (GC) Sec.
+Coordinate reviewing agencies and projects under SB 580, Government Code (GC) Sec.
 14085-14088.

-Prepare and monitor agreements with local agencies to allow disbursement of state funds in compliance with CTC resolutions and policies, as well as policies and contractual requirements of the Department.
+Prepare and monitor agreements with local agencies to allow the disbursement of State funds in compliance with CTC resolutions and policies, as well as policies and contractual requirements of the Department.

-Provide support services to the Caltrans Division of Rail and Mass Transportation (DRMT).
+Provide support services to the Caltrans Planning and Modal Programs.